gabrieltcm/weather-app/README.md

 3. The logo will change according to the weather conditions
 4. Your able to add up to 3 weather cities
    - if more than 3, the app will propmt an error message
+5. You can then delete the cities and add a new city

 # FUTURE SCALABILITY